xfiveco/generator-xh/README.md

 ![grunt command](docs/img/grunt.png)

 If everything went ok, the preview files will be generated and you will be able to check your work in the `dist` folder.
-XH Generator doesn't create a server, so you need to preview files on your existing local web server.

 To re-compile HTML / SCSS file in real time you can use default task.
 Type